On this page:

 Chief HR Officer

-HR Operations Analyst for confidential processing with Payroll
+HR Operations Associate for confidential processing with Payroll

 The Fund is administered by the Wright State Foundation.
 An agreement has been established that enables employees and community members to periodically donate to the Fund.